navcoin/navcoin-org/content/community-fund/index.en.md

   bgPurple="true"
   newTab="true"
 >}}
-The NavCoin Collab website is the space to find the range of projects that the community is working on.
-It acts as the ‘town square’, and makes it easier for the community to collaborate on projects&nbsp;together.
+Once you've joined the community channels, the NavCoin Collab website is one the places to find the range of projects that the community is working on.
+It's a forum that acts as the ‘town square’, and makes it easier for the community to share their projects ideas with each&nbsp;other.
 {{< /zig_section>}}

 {{< accordion